 During the past 6 months I make many moves to grow readership for this site.
 Performing all the actions recommended to cultivate a faithful readership, I have more room for further growth, but have achieved the milestone of having people read my work every day.
 Where do my readers come from?

 - Repeat readers

-Looking at the statistics over the past few days it is clear that approximately sixty percent of views come from social media sites, like Twitter, Facebook, Google Plus, and LinkedIn, this is not surprising as I post on each of these social sites most days.
-I am also very aware that Google Plus has an excellent conversion rate — I have tested the impact of posting links to that site alone and have found that within 30 minutes I get about 5 to 10 readers and sometimes more as a direct result.
+Looking at the statistics over the past few days it is clear that approximately sixty percent of views come from social media sites, like Twitter, Facebook, Google Plus, and LinkedIn.
+This is not surprising as I post on each of these social sites most days.
+I am also very aware that Google Plus provides an excellent conversion rate — I have tested the impact of posting links to that site alone and have found that within 30 minutes I get about 5 to 10 readers and sometimes more as a direct result.

 Search engine readership (approximately thirty percent of views) and almost exclusively provided by Google, during the past week comes from the following countries: